LBHackney-IT/Data-Platform-Playbook/docs/playbook/onboarding-new-users-to-the-platform.md

 ### Adding a user to a department

 - To add a user to a Google group, follow the instructions [here][add_user_google_group]
+- If you would like the user to receive AWS email notifications, then ensure you set their subscription preference to "Each email" (see [section 5.2][membership_settings] of this guide)
 - This can take up to two hours to sync with AWS

 [add_user_google_group]: https://support.google.com/groups/answer/2465464?hl=en